-FIGURE 3.
-Duct object.
+Figure 4: Duct object.

-FIGURE 4.
-Duct object slices at optimal rotations.
+Figure 5: Duct object slices at optimal rotations.

-MMLS is able to compute all the global optima and some local optima for this problem.
+optima and two are local optima points.
+We depict the two global optima and one selected local optima in Figure 5, showing that MMLS is able to compute all the global optima and some local optima for this problem.

-5. Complex objects printing approach
+5 Complex objects printing approach